 Be nice to yourself.
 Similar to the story of Hansel and Gretel, who marked their path with breadcrumbs, I placed treats along my treatment path.
 Some were small, such as buying my favorite coffee on the way to radiation treatments.
 Other treats were bigger, including a celebratory party to toast good friends and good health.

 Ways to Learn More:

-Surgery Choices for Women with Early Stage Breast Cancer is published by the U.S. Department of Health and Human Services, National Institutes of Health, and the National Cancer Institute’s Office of Education and Special Initiatives/Patient, Family & Survivor Education Program.
-It is available online at http://www.cancer.gov/cancertopics/breast-cancer-surgery-choices.
+Surgery Choices for Women with Early Stage Breast Cancer was published by the U.S. Department of Health and Human Services, National Institutes of Health, and the National Cancer Institute’s Office of Education and Special Initiatives/Patient, Family & Survivor Education Program.
+This resource is no longer available.